raveious/DnD-character-sheets/_characters/thia_galanodel.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

-- **Bear's Endurance.** The target has advantage on Constitution checks. lt also gains 2d6 temporary hit points, which are lost when the spell ends.
+- **Bear's Endurance.** The target has advantage on Constitution checks.
+It also gains 2d6 temporary hit points, which are lost when the spell ends.
 - **Bull's Strength.** The target has advantage on Strength checks, and his or her carrying capacity doubles.
 - **Cat's Grace.** The target has advantage on Dexterity checks.
 It also doesn't take damage from falling 20 feet or less if it isn't incapacitated.
 - **Eagle's Splendor.** The target has advantage on Charisma checks.